-The Marine Division of the ILWU began in 1981, when the previously independent Inlandboatmen's Union of the Pacific (IBU) affiliated with the ILWU, and is fully autonomous.
-The IBU represents members who work on towboats, barges and ferries along the Pacific Coast, including deep sea ports and inland waterways.
+The ILWU Marine Division began in 1981, when the previously independent Inlandboatmen's Union of the Pacific (IBU) affiliated with the ILWU.
+The IBU is fully autonomous and represents members who work on towboats, barges and ferries along the Pacific Coast, including deep sea ports and inland waterways.

-The Marine Division also includes IBU Region 37, a group of seafood processing workers with jurisdiction in Alaska and the Puget Sound who originally came into the ILWU in the 1950s from the militant cannery and fishery workers' unions.
+The Marine Division also includes IBU Region 37, a group of seafood processing workers with jurisdiction in Alaska and the Puget Sound who originally came into the ILWU in the 1950s from the militant cannery and fishery workers' unions in California and Washington.